Smart Flooring Market Size and Share

 Key Report Takeaways

-• By technology, sensor-embedded floor tiles captured 44.38% share of the smart flooring market in 2024.
+• By 2025, sensor-embedded floor tiles captured 44.38% of the market, while energy-harvesting flooring is projected to grow at a 44.57% CAGR through 2031.

 Segment Analysis

-Smart Flooring Market: Market Share by Component
+Smart Flooring Market: Market Share by Technology

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Smart Flooring Market: Market Share by Application
+Smart Flooring Market: Market Share by End-User

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.